Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 Some Christmas family traditions are passed down, some created by accident, some planned from Pinterest.
 You don't need one, but if you're interested in starting your own we've found the most original ideas that might help.

 You may already be a fan of the naughty elf on the shelf.
 Or maybe you like to watch Christmas movies together under one blanket.
-Perhaps donating Christmas toys or enjoying a few Christmas games for families.
+Perhaps donating Christmas toys, enjoying a few Christmas games for families or singing the 12 days of Christmas.

 Whatever your cherished traditions are, remember it's not always the gifts, but the memories that families carry with them year after year.
 (Unless its 1991 and you unwrap the Mr Frosty machine - then you'll always remember that.)